-Of all of the many wonderful fellow students I met in graduate school, Brad Devos was perhaps my closest and dearest friend.
+Of all of the many wonderful fellow students I met in graduate school, Brad Devos was perhaps my closest friend.
 We first met in the most unlikely of places: a geology class in the Boston University College of Liberal Arts.
-After several weeks of sitting next to each other in the back row of a cramped subterranean classroom, we discovered that we had an amazing number of things in common: (1) we were both graduate students in music (he was finishing up a M.M. degree in bassoon performance and was beginning a Ph.D. in musicology; I was starting an M.A. in musicology), (2) we were both bassoonists and had both studied with the Boston Symphony Orchestra's principal bassoonist Sherman Walt (albeit at different times and at different schools), and (3) we both loathed geology, but were forced to take a lab science course and had elected to take the only such course that met only once a week -- but for three and half long hours.
+After several weeks of sitting next to each other in the back row of a cramped subterranean classroom, we discovered that we had an amazing number of things in common: (1) we were both graduate students in music (he had just finished a M.M. degree in bassoon performance and was beginning a Ph.D. in musicology; I was starting an M.A. in musicology), (2) we were both bassoonists and had both studied with the Boston Symphony Orchestra's principal bassoonist Sherman Walt (albeit at different times and at different schools), and (3) we both loathed geology, but had been forced to take a prerequisite lab science course for our graduate degrees and had elected to take the only such course that met only once a week -- but for three and half tediously long hours.

 Brad was a great raconteur and story-teller.
-He kept me sane throughout that long year of Monday evening geology classes with hysterical tales of his days with the Seventh Army Symphony, where a bunch of conservatory-trained misfits tried with varying degrees of enthusiasm and success to adapt to military life.
+He kept me sane throughout that long year of Monday evening geology classes with hysterically funny tales of his days in the military with the Seventh Army Symphony, where a bunch of conservatory-trained misfits tried with varying degrees of enthusiasm and success to adapt to military life.
 It was perhaps the only musical organization in the world where the seating in each section was dependent on seniority rather than ability.
-A new member of the section was seated in the last chair and moved up as those ahead of him mustered out.
+A newly recruited member of the section was seated in the last chair and moved up as those ahead of him mustered out.
 The goal was to stay long enough to become the first chair and assign all the parts to other section players so that it wasn't necessary to play at all!
 If nothing else, this noble experiment managed to prove that symphony orchestras and military life were to a large degree incompatible.
 The orchestra has long since been disbanded.

 David H. Green, director